Big banks' legacy IT systems could kill them

 A banking T-Rex is dying and nimble competitors will pick at its carcass.
-Is it too late for the retail bank giants to overhaul IT and survive?
+Is it too late for the retail bank giants to overhaul their IT and survive?

 Large retail banks with outdated technology face extinction – unless they can replace IT legacies – as new players use the latest IT to disrupt the market.